General Electric LM2500

 The General Electric LM2500 is an industrial and marine gas turbine produced by GE Aviation.
-The LM2500 is a derivative of the General Electric CF6 aircraft engine.
+The LM2500 is a derivative of the General Electric CF6-6 aircraft engine.

 As of 2004, the U.S. Navy and at least 29 other navies had used a total of more than one thousand LM2500/LM2500+ gas turbines to power warships.
 Other uses include hydrofoils, hovercraft and fast ferries.

 In 2012, GE developed an FPSO version to serve the oil and gas industry's demand for a lighter, more compact version to generate electricity and drive compressors to send natural gas through pipelines.

 Design and development

-The LM2500 was first used on the US Navy GTS Admiral W. M. Callaghan in 1969, after the original FT-4 gas turbines experienced many technical problems.
+The LM2500 was first used on the US Navy GTS Admiral W. M. Callaghan in 1969, after the original Pratt & Whitney FT4 gas turbines experienced many technical problems.
 Later, they were used in US Navy warships in the Spruance class of destroyers and the related Kidd class, which were constructed from 1970.
 In this configuration it was rated to 21500 SHP.
 This configuration was subsequently used into the 1980s in the Oliver Hazard Perry-class frigates, and Ticonderoga-class cruisers.
 It was also used by one of People's Republic of China's Type 052 Luhu Class Missile Destroyer (Harbin 112) acquired before the embargo.

 The LM2500 was uprated to 26500 SHP for the Arleigh Burke-class destroyers, which were initiated in the 1980s and started to see service in the early 1990s, and the T-AOE-6 class of fast combat tanker.

 In 2001 the LM2500 (20 MW) was installed in a sound-proof capsule in the South African Navy Valour class (Meko A-200 SAN) frigates as part of a CODAG propulsion system with two MTU 16V 1163 TB93 Propulsion Diesels.

 The current generation was uprated in the late 1990s to over 30000 SHP.